George Raymond Jr.: Mississippi blues

 The Club Desire, founded by Clarence Chinn (1906–1995), was one of Mississippi's premier blues and rhythm & blues nightclubs from the late 1940s through the early 1960s.
-Owner Clarence Chinn presented the top national acts, including B. B. King, Bobby Blue Bland, Little Junior Parker, James Brown, Ivory Joe Hunter, Big Joe Turner, Hank Ballard & the Midnighters, and the Platters.
+Owner Clarence Chinn presented the top national acts, including B. B. King, Bobby Blue Bland, Little Junior Parker, James Brown, Ivory Joe Hunter, Big Joe Turner, Hank Ballard & The Midnighters, and the Platters.
 In the 1960s, the club also served as an important meeting place for civil rights workers.

 After Chinn decided to focus his energy on real estate and housing, George Raymond was one of New Club Desire operators.
 Raymond and C. O. Chinn (brother to Clarence Chinn) were Canton's leading civil rights activists in the 1960s.
 In addition to spreading the popularity of the Blues music, New Club Desire was used for meetings of civic, social, and civil rights organizations.
 The club closed in the 1970s.

 Raymond died in 1973 from a heart attack, at the age of thirty.
 It is thought that the subject's health was impacted by the dangers and trauma of his earlier activism.
-He was interred in Resthaven Memorial Park in New Orleans, Louisiana.